noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 [..........]

-T-This b\*stard...
+T-This bastard...
 I-I wanna hit her so much...

 Watching Alice's demeanor suddenly turn 180 and prepare a chair in front of the counter, I'm tempted to punch her in the head as hard as I can, but I managed to